-Artificial intelligence in market research is a growing trend in the industry.
+Artificial intelligence in market research is still a growing trend in the industry.
 Something that sounded like science fiction a few decades ago now is becoming a part of our daily routine.
 Studies have shown that the majority of market researchers are looking forward to AI implementation.
-According to these studies, 93% of market researchers recognize AI as an opportunity.
+According to them, 93% of market researchers recognize AI as an opportunity.
 There are many reasons for that, so let’s dig deeper into the market research areas that AI will impact the most!

 What is artificial intelligence?